-The City and County Planning Commissions held a preliminary briefing introducing the update process on the Joint Plan update on March 31, 2021.
+The City and County Planning Commissions will hold a preliminary briefing introducing the update process on the Joint Plan update on March 31, 2021.

-The City and County Planning Commissions will hold a worksession for April 15, 2021 to discuss the proposed Joint Plan update further.
+The City and County Planning Commissions will schedule a worksession in April 2021 to further discuss the proposed Joint Plan update.